njustesen/TRTS/starcraft/rules.md

 Up to three workers can collect vespene gas from each **Gas Geiser** that has a _controlled_ gas exctactor on it.

+Workers are building a building or have attacked in the last round cannot collect resources this round.

 ## Combat

 ### Dealing Damage